mathishouis/buffer.ws/README.md

 # buffer.ws

-A simple and fast bytebuffer implementation under node.js
+A simple, light and fast bytebuffer implementation under node.js

 ## Table of Contents